-i.
-Two advanced biology lecture (which may include BIO 318) or lecture/laboratory courses chosen from any area excluding Area IV, Organisms and Area V, Ecology and Evolution above.

-ii.
-One advanced biology laboratory (or lecture with laboratory) course chosen from any area excluding Area IV, Organisms and Area V, Ecology and Evolution above.
-(See Note 3).

-e.
-Biology Electives
+- i.
+Two advanced biology lecture or lecture/laboratory courses chosen from any area excluding Area V, Ecology and Evolution above. - ii.
+One advanced biology laboratory (or lecture with laboratory) course chosen from any area excluding Area V, Ecology and Evolution above. - e.
+Biology Electives a.
+BIO 351 Ecology b.
+Area Lecture/Laboratory Requirement: Two courses chosen from the lists below.
+In choosing courses, students must include at least one course with laboratory.
+Students may take no more than one course from i.
+Organisms, and no more than one course from iii.
+The Environment.

-Additional advanced biology lecture, laboratory, independent research and reading courses, as needed, for a minimum of 33 credits in Requirements A and C. (See Note 4)
+Additional advanced biology lecture, laboratory, independent research and reading courses, as needed, for a minimum of 33 credits in Requirements A and C. (See Note 3)